protono/hello-algo/algos.md

 #### 11.4.3 Insertion sort advantage

-The time complexity of insertion sort is $O(n^2)$, and the time complexity of quick sort, which we are about to learn, is $O(n\,log\,n)$.
+The time complexity of insertion sort is $O(n^2)$, and the time complexity of quick sort, which we are about to learn, is $O(n\ log\ n)$.
 Although the time complexity of insertion sort is higher than that of quick sort, **insertion sort is usually faster when the amount of data is small**.

-This conclusion is similar to the conclusion for the applicable cases of linear search and binary search. $O(n\,log\,n)$ algorithms such as quick sort are divide-and-conquer-based sorting algorithms, which often include more unit calculation operations.
-When the amount of data is small, the values ​​of $n^2$ and $n\,log\,n$ are relatively close, and the complexity does not play a dominant role; the number of unit calculation operations in each round plays a decisive factor.
+This conclusion is similar to the conclusion for the applicable cases of linear search and binary search. $O(n\ log\ n)$ algorithms such as quick sort are divide-and-conquer-based sorting algorithms, which often include more unit calculation operations.
+When the amount of data is small, the values ​​of $n^2$ and $n\ log\ n$ are relatively close, and the complexity does not play a dominant role; the number of unit calculation operations in each round plays a decisive factor.

 In fact, the built-in sorting functions of many programming languages ​​(such as Java) use insertion sorting.
 The general idea is: for long arrays, use a sorting algorithm based on divide and conquer, such as quick sort; for short arrays, use insertion sorting directly.